sbdaule5/Knowledge-Sharing-Platform/README.md

 |--------|---------------|

 ## Other details 📑
-This project is in its secomd iteration.
+This project is in its second iteration.
 We might have NodeJS as backend.
 In future, might do clustering of students on the basis of the course taken.

 ## Contribution Guidelines ✨
 Please go through the Wiki.
 The success of our vision to bring knowledge to every single hand depends on you.
 Even a small contribution helps.
 All forms of contributions are highly welcomed and valued.